cubatic45/dotfiles/README_EN.md

    Serverless providers have short service lifecycles and frequently change IP addresses, which can be flagged as abnormal behavior.
 4. Other abusive behaviors or profiteering behaviors.

-**Very important: The above not recommended methods may cause Github Copilot to be banned, and it may not be possible to unban after being banned.**
+** ⚠️ Very important: The above not recommended methods may cause Github Copilot to be banned, and it may not be possible to unban after being banned.**

 ## Clients